 - Install stainless steel counters

-- Remove old backsplash and install white subway tile backsplash (to the ceiling around window)
+- Remove old backsplash and install white subway tile backsplash (to the ceiling around the window)

 - Install new lighting over sink